slightlyoff/history_api/app_history.md

 These restrictions are designed so that canceling the `navigate` event gives web developers an easier mechanism to do things they can already do.
 That is, web developers can already intercept `<a>` `click` events, or modify their code that would set `location.href`.
 It does not give them any new powers, and in particular it does not allow trapping the user on a page by intercepting the back button or URL bar navigations.

-Additionally, the event has a couple of special methods.
-The first is `event.respondWith(promise)`.
+Additionally, the event has a special method `event.respondWith(promise)`.
+This can only be called when the event is cancelable; in other cases it will throw an exception.
 If called, this will:

-- Cancel the event (and thus the navigation).
+- Cancel the navigation (but see below).
 - Wait for the promise to settle.
   - If it rejects, stay on the current app history entry.
-  - If it fulfills, push the destination app history entry onto the app history list, but do not do any other parts of the navigation, such as unloading the document and fetching from the network.
+  - If it fulfills, push/replace the destination app history entry onto/in the app history list.
+    - Note that this means that some parts of the navigation, namely updating the URL and state, do go through, just in a delayed manner.
+    - But other parts, like unloading the document and fetching a new one, or scrolling to a fragment, were indeed canceled.
+    - Notably, this means that for navigations caused by `appHistory.pushNewEntry()`, `appHistory.updateCurrentEntry()`, `history.pushState()`, or `history.replaceState()`, whose only effect is updating the history entry, the navigation was just delayed, not really canceled.
 - For the duration of the promise settling, any browser loading UI such as a spinner will behave as if it were doing a cross-document navigation.
+- After the promise settles, the browser will update its UI (such as URL bar or back button) to reflect the new current history entry.

+_TODO: should we give direct control over when the browser UI updates, in case developers want to update it earlier in the lifecycle before the promise fully settles?
+E.g. `event.commitNavigation()` or `event.commitNavigationUI()`?
+Would it be OK to let the UI get out of sync with the history stack?_

 Beyond convenience, `respondWith()` serves as a useful extension point for the browser and web developer.
 In particular, we vaguely envision it being used to generate developer-facing timing data as part of a new web performance API, which can provide a single-page app counterpart to traditional navigation timing metrics.
 Additionally, it could allow the browser to display a progress bar while the promise settles, like browsers do for different-document navigations.